 This Flickr method is amazing.
 I’ve used it for so many years and it’s helped me find so many cool abandoned places near me to explore.
 But I have to be honest, this method may not work for everyone.

 If you live in a small city, there’s less of a chance you’ll find photos that are geo-tagged in your area.
 Either way, you should give this Flickr method a try, you never know what you might find.
 If for any reason this method doesn’t work for you, I still have more methods you can try.

 Browse Urbex Forums

+You may have not known this but there are forums on the internet that are solely dedicated to the hobby of urban exploration.
 On these forums, urban explorers from all over the world come together and share stories about their latest urbex adventures.
 Lots of these stories that are posted include the location of the places they explored.

+It’s worth going through these forums and having a look around.
+You’ll not only learn about UE, but there’s a chance you may come across valuable location information.
 Also, some of these forums, like the 2 I’m going to show you below, have a public ‘Directory’ or ‘Database’ of locations.
 What this means is that they have a huge list of locations of abandoned buildings from around the world.

 Below I’ll list 2 of the most popular urbex forums you can check out.
-They’re both free to browse and don’t require you sign up or anything like that.
+They’re both free to browse and don’t require you to sign up or anything like that.

 If you didn’t already know, Uer.ca is one of the most popular urbex forums on the internet.
 It’s also the oldest, as you can probably tell by its ancient design.